-For this review, we are conducting public consultation as well as detailed analysis.
-To date, we have:
+For this review, we conducted public consultation as well as detailed analysis.
+We have:

-- Released an Issues Paper in March 2019 outlining our proposed approach to the review and invited comment, and - Considered all submissions to our Issues Paper and undertaken analysis to develop our Draft Report.
+- Released an Issues Paper in March 2019 outlining our proposed approach to the review and invited comment, - Considered all submissions to our Issues Paper and undertook analysis to develop our Draft Report, - ▼ Held a public forum in Sydney on 3 September to provide the opportunity for interested persons to comment on our draft report, - Considered all submissions to our Draft Report and comments at the public forum in preparing our Final Report and recommendations for the Premier by November 2019.